-Students can complete their first two years of teacher preparation courses in the Pre-Teacher Education Program (P-TEP), receive an associate degree at Reynolds Community College, and then transfer to a four-year college or university.
+Students can complete their first two years of teacher preparation courses in the Pre-Teacher Education Program (P-TEP), receive an associate degree from Reynolds, and then transfer to a four-year college or university.
 Several Virginia four-year institutions offer transfer opportunities for P-TEP students.